hatefr/Sentiment_analysis/README.md

 - Final remarks and conclusions

-Four models are used for classification data: Decision Tree, SVM, Multinomial Naive Bayes, and Logistic Regression.
+Four different models are used for classification data: Decision Tree, SVM, Multinomial Naive Bayes, and Logistic Regression.
 I will also explore and report top words for each sentiment with the highest positive/negative effects.
 Lastly, I will test the best trained model on some of my own personal messages.

 Lets get started.